sanjaikumarv/interview-preparation-docs/React-js.md

 * The useReducer is an React hook that handle multiple state functions in react functional components.

 * It is an alternative to the useState hook and is particularly useful when the state logic becomes more involved, or when you have multiple state transitions that depend on the previous state..

+## Router DOM in React ?
+Router is a standard library for React on the web.
+ - It allows you to Define multiple pages (routes) in a single-page app
+ - Navigate between views without full-page reloads
+ - Pass parameters and control navigation programmatically

 ## useCallBack?